Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 ### Parameters

 Sometimes it may be necessary to include newly introduced parameters in your `.env` file or you may want to use optional parameters.
 To do this, use the supplied `env-sample` as a reference and copy the desired parameters.
 Please check the [changelog](CHANGELOG.md) which new parameters have been added.

+### Elastic Config

+Whether the Elastic configuration has changed is for information only and does not require any steps during the update.
+The required Elasticsearch configuration is built into the API Builder application and Elasticsearch will be updated accordingly if necessary.
+This includes the following components:

+- Index configuration
+- Index templates
+- Index lifecycle policies
+- Transform jobs

+FYI.
+You can find the current configuration here: [elasticsearch_config](https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/tree/develop/apibuilder4elastic/elasticsearch_config)

 ## Update Elastic-Stack version